magpie-ea/magpie-backend/README.md

 Note that `crossDomain: true` is needed since the server domain will likely be different the domain where the experiment is presented to the participant.

-# Retrieving experiment results
+## Retrieving experiment results
 Just visit the server (e.g. at https://procomprag.herokuapp.com), enter the `experiment_id` and `author` originally contained within the JSON file, and hit "Submit".
 Authentication mechanisms might be added later, if necessary.

+# Experiment Documentation
+This section documents the experiments themselves, which should work independent of the backend (e.g. this program or the default backend provided by Amazon MTurk) used to receive their results.

+## Deploying experiments
+This program is intended to serve as the backend.
+An experiment is normally written as a set of static webpages to be hosted on a hosting provider (e.g. [Gitlab Pages](https://about.gitlab.com/features/pages/)) and loaded in the participant's browser.
+Currently, most experiments collected by this backend are conducted on the crowdsourcing platform [Prolific](https://www.prolific.ac/).
+However, there should be no restrictions on the way the experiment is run (via e.g. another crowdsourcing platform such as Amazon MTurk, or without any third-party platform at all).

+Sample experiments based on the framework originally developed by [Stanford CoCoLab](https://cocolab.stanford.edu/) are provided under `doc/sample-experiments`.
+The experiment `1c` is for Amazon MTurk and the experiment `italian_free_production` is for Prolific.ac.
+The entry point for the experiments is the file `norming.html`.

+The `deploy.sh` file prepares an experiment to be deployed to Gitlab Pages.
+You would still need to create a repository on Gitlab, init a git repo and push.
+An example of deployed experiment may be found at http://exprag-lab.gitlab.io/experiment-1c/ (Pushed to the repository "experiment-1c" under the user "exprag-lab").

+To write a new experiment, you may modify the files `norming.js` and `norming.html`.
+You may also include additional resources in the `experiment` folder, e.g. images to be used in the experiment.
+The file `css/local-style.css` can be used to define experiment-specific layouts.

+## Posting/Publishing experiments
+After having successfully deployed an experiment to Gitlab Pages and tested it, you may want to post it on crowdsourcing platforms.
+To post an experiment on MTurk, you may use the script [Submiterator](https://github.com/feste/Submiterator) together with [MTurk command line tools](https://requester.mturk.com/developer/tools/clt), or you may do so manually.

+To post an experiment on Prolific.ac, just follow the instructions given on their user interface and link to the experiment deployed on Gitlab Pages.
+Please remember to change the variable `exp.completionURL` in the file `norming.js` to match the Prolific completion URL for that particular experiment.

 # Additional Notes
-- The assumption on the server side when receiving the experiments is that each set of experiment would have the same keys in the JSON file submitted and that each trial of an experiment would have the same keys in an object named `trials`.
+- The assumption on the server side when receiving the experiments is that each set of experiment results would have the same keys in the JSON file submitted and that each trial n an experiment would have the same keys in an object named `trials`.
 Violating this assumption might lead to failure in the CSV generation process.
 Look at `norming.js` files in the sample experiments for details.

+  If new experiments are created by modifying the existing experiment examples, they should work fine.

 - Please avoid using arrays to store the experiment results as much as possible.
-For example, if the participant is allowed to enter three answers on one trial, it would be better to store the three answers in three k-v pairs, instead of one array.
+For example, if the participant is allowed to enter three answers on one trial, it would be better to store the three answers under three separate keys, instead of an array under one key.

   However, if an array is used regardless, its items will be separated by a `|` (pipe) in the retrieved CSV file.